Szklarska Poręba

-Szklarska Poręba /pl/ (Schreiberhau) is a town in Karkonosze County, Lower Silesian Voivodeship, in south-western Poland.
+Szklarska Poręba (/pl/, Schreiberhau) is a border town in Karkonosze County, Lower Silesian Voivodeship, in south-western Poland.
 The town has a population of around 6,500.
 It is a popular ski resort.

 Szklarska Poręba is an important regional and national centre for mountain hiking, cycling and skiing.
 The ski resorts in this area are growing in popularity as a budget alternative to the Alps, thanks to wide range of both Alpine and Nordic skiing facilities.

 Geography

-Szklarska Poręba is situated in the Sudetes, in the valley of the Kamienna, between the Karkonosze Mountains in the south and Jizera Mountains in the west, at 440–886 m above sea level, 26 km south-west of Jelenia Góra.
+Szklarska Poręba is situated in the Sudetes, in the valley of the Kamienna, between the Karkonosze Mountains in the south and Jizera Mountains in the west, at 440 - 886 m above sea level, 26 km south-west of Jelenia Góra.